 In your kitchen — which colors stick out?
 What colors don’t?
-Keep these in mind, so you can create contrast with your stools.
+Keep these in mind so that you can create contrast with your stools.

 Here’s another kitchen that has balance.
 Notice the green seat color on the stools and the green wall in the kitchen.
 They’re at opposite sides, but compliment each other in the room.
 For example, green and white on the walls, green and white on the stools.

-And the white color on the metal frame of the stool contrasts great against the medium brown color on the base of the counter.
+The white color on the metal frame of the stool contrasts beautifully against the medium brown color on the base of the counter.

-But what about the metal frame on the back?
+However, what about the metal frame on the back?
 It’s similar in color to the top of the counter.
-Yes, it is, but here it’s not a problem because the back of the stool isn’t higher than the counter, so the stool doesn’t get lost.
+Yes, it is, but here it’s not a problem because the backrest isn’t higher than the countertop, so the stool doesn’t get lost.

 Notice how the color of the metal finish on the stools goes great with the granite countertop.